CaraBGJames/eosc-556-project/README.md

 ## Files and folders

 ### Files:
 **[testing_synthetic_inversion.ipynb](testing_synthetic_inversion.ipynb)** - Original Jupyter Notebook used to test simpeg functionality for both the forward and inversion steps.
 This file has more comments and instructions explaining what each step is doing.
-This is a **good place to start** to understand the layout of the project before running the `forward_sim_permafrost.py` and `inverse_model_permafrost.py` from command line, or editing the code yourself.
-However, please note that this notebook is not the latest and neatest version of the code, which can be found in the two files below:
+This is a **good place to start** to understand the layout of the project before running the `invert_synth_data.py` and `invert_real_data.py` from command line, or editing the code yourself.
+However, please note that this notebook is not the latest and neatest version of the code.

 **[invert_synth_data.py](invert_synth_data.py)** - Python file that when called reads the survey layout from the supplied res2dat file, builds a model (defined in utils.py), forward synthesized the data from the model, then adds noise and inverts this 'synthetic' observed data to test my inversion parameters.
 Final version.